dododas/bootstrap-demo-matlab/README.md

 ![](plots/obs-data-fit.png)

-Notice that the single exponential model does not fit the observed data as well as the simulated data did.
-This can also be seen in the plots of the residuals below, as well as the distribution of residuals, which is very *non-normal*.
+Notice that the single exponential model does not fit the observed data as well as it fit the simulated data.
+This is also apparent in the plots of the residuals below, as well as the distribution of residuals, which is very *non-normal*.
 When the data are well described by a model, we expect the residuals to be distributed randomly above and below zero.

 ![](plots/obs-residuals.png)